alicegussoni/AlgorithmsForMassiveData_Project/README.md

 - Conversion of tokens into sets

 ### 2. Exact similarity computation
-Jaccard similarity is first computed directly on a subset of documents in order to establish a baseline.
+Jaccard similarity is first computed directly on a subset of documents.

 ### 3. MinHash approximation